RobinRichard/HappyMoose/README.md

 ## Deployment

-First run django application and then use emulator to run the react native application in same system so that the api connection will work properly
+First run the Django application (server) and then use the Android emulator to run the react native application (cliemt) in same system so that the API connection will work properly.

 ## Built With